markdumay/shelldoc-generators/README.md

 shelldoc browse
 ```

-By default, generators that are installed already are not displayed.
-Use the `--all` flag to show all available generators instead.
-If the generator is already installed it will get `*` appended to it's name.
+By default, themes that are installed already are not displayed.
+Use the `--all` flag to show all available themes instead.
+If the theme is already installed it will get `*` appended to it's name.

 ```console
 shelldoc browse --all
 ```

-Run the following command to display the names of the available generators only.
-This will exclude the generator descriptions.
+Run the following command to display the names of the available themes only.
+This will exclude the theme descriptions.

 ```console
 shelldoc browse --brief
 ```

 ### Install
-The `install` command installs a remote generator on the local machine.
-For example, the following command installs the Docsify generator.
-The generator's name is not case sensitive.
+The `install` command installs a remote theme on the local machine.
+For example, the following command installs the Docsify theme.
+The theme's name is not case sensitive.

 ```console
 shelldoc install docsify
 ```

 <!--
-### Remove an Installed Generator
+### Remove an Installed Theme
-### Upgrade Installed Generators
+### Upgrade Installed Themes
 -->

 ## Usage
 Visit the [main repository][shelldoc_repository] of ShellDoc for further usage instructions.

 ## Contributing
-shelldoc-generators welcomes contributions of any kind, including new generator configurations.
-Please consider the guidelines in this section when contributing a new generator.
+shelldoc-themes welcomes contributions of any kind, including new theme configurations.
+Please consider the guidelines in this section when contributing a new theme.

 ### Guidelines
-- Generators in this repository are accepted only if they come with an Open Source license, that allows for the generator to be freely used, modified, and shared.
+- Themes in this repository are accepted only if they come with an Open Source license, that allows for the theme to be freely used, modified, and shared.
 Visit the [Open Source Initiative][open_source_url] for more details.
-- The root folder of the generator should include a valid configuration file called `generator.json`.
+- The root folder of the theme should include a valid configuration file called `generator.json`.
 - Submissions should include an instructive README.
 Please provide at least an English translation of the README.
-- When adapting an existing generator for a derivative work, be sure the requirements of the original generator's license are met.
+- When adapting an existing theme for a derivative work, be sure the requirements of the original theme's license are met.
-- When submitting a generator you are expected to maintain it as well.
-Please ensure your generator is compatible with the latest release of ShellDoc.
+- When submitting a theme you are expected to maintain it as well.
+Please ensure your theme is compatible with the latest release of ShellDoc.

-### Submitting a Generator
+### Submitting a Theme
 1. Clone the repository and create a new branch
     ```console
-    $ git checkout https://github.com/markdumay/shelldoc-generators.git -b name_for_new_branch
+    $ git checkout https://github.com/markdumay/shelldoc-themes.git -b name_for_new_branch
     ```
 2. Make and test the changes
 3. Submit a Pull Request with a comprehensive description of the changes